 Description:The Operations and Finance Committee is an Empowered Standing Committee delegated with the authority to make day-to-day operational and financial decisions for the SU.

-Members: VP Operations and Finance as Chair, three (3) member of SLC, three (3) Students at Large
+Members: VP Operations and Finance as Chair, three (3) non-Executive members of SLC, and three (3) Students-at-Large

 Meeting frequency: Biweekly, between October and April.

 Members: President as Chair, all Executive, three (3) members of SLC, two (2) Students at Large

 Description: The Quality Money Committee is mandated to recommend to the SLC the allocation of monies received by the university for funding of projects to improve student life.
 This body meets throughout the entire academic year.